rwieruch/blog_robinwieruch_content/blog/react-testing-tutorial/index.md

 Writing tests is an essential part of software development to ensure a robust application.
 Tests enable us to automatically verify that our application is working on a certain level.
 The certain level depends on the quality, quantity (coverage) and type of your tests (unit tests, integration tests, snapshot tests, end-to-end tests (also called E2E tests)).
 The following tutorial series should **guide you through the whole topic of testing React applications**.
 Primarily, you will test React components but also pure JavaScript logic.
 The tutorials showcase different testing libraries for your React application whereas you can decide which of these solutions make sense for you.
 It guides you through the whole testing setup for your React application and how to write the tests for the React components.

 *Note: If you are coming from a [create-react-app](https://github.com/facebook/create-react-app) application, you can ignore most of the setup sections.
 The create-react-app application comes with Jest as test runner and assertion library.
 You could add various other testing libraries such as Enzyme and React Testing Library to it.
-Otherwise, I would recommend to use [this article to set up a minimal React with Webpack application](/minimal-react-webpack-babel-setup/).*
+Otherwise, I would recommend to use [this article to set up a minimal React with Webpack application](/minimal-react-webpack-babel-setup/), if you are not using create-react-app.*

 As mentioned, the tutorial series will show you **how to setup different testing libraries in your React application and how to use them**.
 We will follow mostly the constraints of the [testing pyramid](https://www.google.com/search?q=testing+pyramid).
 It says that you should write mostly unit tests, followed by several integration tests and only a few end-to-end-tests (E2E tests).
 However, there exists a second philosophy for React applications, because it uses components and not many functions: The second testing philosophy says that you should write "mostly integration tests and not so many unit tests".
 We will come back to this topic later for the tutorial series.